 12/24/2018 Removal of failed and loose paint on corridor.

-Thank you for your patience as we clean up the paint flakes.
+Thank you for your patience as we cleaned up, repainted, and kept tweaking this project.

 Further reading about this project – why it exists, what it is, and how it helps our City: